MedSwitcher

 • Near-double efficacy — Zepbound's 22.5% weight loss at 15mg vs Foundayo's 12.4% represents a meaningful clinical difference (for a 240 lb patient: ~54 lbs vs ~30 lbs)

 Lilly designed this exact pathway.
 Their commercial strategy positions Foundayo as the accessible entry point and Zepbound as the premium option for patients who need maximum weight loss.
 Think of it as "Foundayo to start, Zepbound to accelerate."
+For patients who want to stay oral, see our best oral GLP-1 comparison.

 What Changes: GLP-1 Only → Dual GIP/GLP-1

-This switch involves a significant pharmacological upgrade:
+This switch involves a significant pharmacological upgrade.
+For a side-by-side breakdown, see Foundayo vs Zepbound:

 Foundayo (orforglipron): Non-peptide small molecule GLP-1 receptor agonist.
 Oral daily pill.
 Stimulates GLP-1 receptors only.
+Learn more about Foundayo's side effect profile.

 Zepbound (tirzepatide): Peptide-based dual GIP + GLP-1 receptor agonist.
 Weekly subcutaneous injection.
 Stimulates both incretin pathways.